JeffOfTheSixPaths/StockMarketBot/README.md

 to do:
   - add a gui
   -  have the webscraper be able to do more research
-  - actually do natrual language processing and natrual language understanding
+  - actually do natural language processing and natural language understanding